electricimp/AmazonDRS/README.md

 For testing purposes, Amazon DRS allows you to submit [test orders](https://developer.amazon.com/docs/dash/test-device-purchases.html).
 Test orders are those made by a DRS device authenticated as a test device.

-As such, [*login()*](#loginrocky-devicemodel-deviceserial-onauthenticated-route-testdevice) has a parameter, *testDevice*, which takes a boolean value indicating whether the device is a test device.
+As such, [*login()*](#loginrocky-devicemodel-deviceserial-onauthenticated-route-testdevice-nonlivedevice) has a parameter, *testDevice*, which takes a boolean value indicating whether the device is a test device.
 However, if you set a Refresh Token manually with [*setRefreshToken()*](#setrefreshtokenrefreshtoken), only you know whether this token was obtained for testing or not and so *testDevice* is not required in this case.

 Only test orders can be canceled with [*cancelTestOrder()*](#canceltestorderslotid-oncanceled).

+### Non-live devices ###

+Currently DRS devices exist in either one of two states:

+- **Non-live (Pre-production)**.
+Non-live devices are devices that are created in our DRS developer portal but have not yet passed certification and have not launched to customers.
+You can still edit your device in the developer portal for device details, ASIN list details, etc.

+- **Live**.
+Live devices are devices that have been fully certified and put into production.
+Live devices cannot be edited at all because of potential impacts to customers.

+If your device is non-live, you must pass `true` as a *nonLiveDevice* parameter in to [*login()*](#loginrocky-devicemodel-deviceserial-onauthenticated-route-testdevice-nonlivedevice).

 ### Callbacks ###